siuusunn/ga-project-2/README.md

 ## Project Description

-A group project where we utilize free API to fetch data and build a website using React.
+A pair-coding project where we utilize a free API to fetch data and build a website using React.
 The Pokedex is built using The Poke API (https://pokeapi.co/).
-The website shows user all the pokemons to date with individual info of name, picture, type, habitat, and descriptions.
+The website shows users all the pokemons to date with individual info of name, picture, type, habitat, and descriptions.

 ## Deployment Link